Our Story

 CEO & Artistic Director

-Andy is a director of theatre, music theatre and opera.
-He has also worked as creative producer of multidisciplinary arts programs, producer of large-scale events and festival director.
-In 2007 Andy
+Andy is an award-winning director of theatre, music theatre and opera.
+He has also worked as creative producer of multidisciplinary arts programs, creative director of large-scale events and festival director.
+In

 View Profile